tu2-atmanand/test-jekyll-themes/Advanced/HowToJoinDevelopment.md

 ### Main

 - This branch will only contain the code for publishing.
-Only the code from `pluginTesting` branch will be merged to main branch after thorogh testing as explained below.
+This branch will only accept Pull request or merge request through `pluginTesting` branch.
+First a proper testing should be done in the pluginTesting branch to merge changes to main branch.

 ### pluginTesting